Blog

 Close-up of a corn leaf affected by Corn Leaf Blight, showing numerous irregular tan lesions scattered across the leaf surface.

 Exserohilum turcicum which causes Northern Corn Leaf Blight (NCLB) is a common disease that impacts corn production.
 The main manifestations of NCLB include the formation of long, elliptical, grayish-green to tan spots on the foliage.
-These lesions can measure from 1 to 6 inches in length and are most often cigar shaped with long axes parallel to the veins of the leaf.
-These gradually become necrotic and over time the lesions may join up to form large areas of dead tissue also known as blanch.
+Northern Corn Leaf Blight (NCLB) lesions typically range from 1 to 6 inches in length and are cigar-shaped, with their long axis parallel to the leaf veins.
+As the disease progresses, these lesions become necrotic and may merge, creating large areas of dead tissue known as blanching.

 What does Southern Corn Leaf Blight Look like?